Facing the Question: When to Take Plan B

 • If taken within 72 hours: <12%

-• In the UK, you can get both Levonelle® and ellaOne® free from some pharmacies.
+In the UK, both Levonelle® and ellaOne® are available for free from select pharmacies.

-• In some countries, including the UK, men cannot buy the morning-after pill.
+In some countries, including the UK and Australia, men cannot buy the morning-after pill.

-The morning-after pill purposefully alters your hormone levels.
-This can be accompanied by side effects, including nausea, dizziness, abdominal pain, vomiting, and delayed menstruation.
+The morning-after pill is a high-dose hormone-altering drug with significant side effects.
+These include nausea, dizziness, abdominal pain, vomiting, and delayed menstruation.
 Some women experience spotting or inter-menstrual bleeding and other deviations from their regular cycle.

 "On 07/20, I had sex with my boyfriend.
 Right at the end, the condom burst... we drove to the pharmacy to get the morning-after pill. (...)
 Six days later, on 07/26, I had some spotting for three days (...)
 My period was supposed to start on Aug.
 8, but it still has not come...
 Do I wait some more?
 Or do I need to do something?
 What is my next step?"